sukjuoh/ARRHYMAMBA-TOWARDS-EXPLAINABLE-UNSUPERVISED-PPG-ANOMALY-DETECTION-IN-ARRHYTHMIA/README.md

 ## 1. Model Architecture

-![Overview of the proposed ArrhyMamba architecture](files/architecture.png)
+![Overview of the proposed ArrhyMamba architecture](files/architecture.png) *Figure 1: Overview of the proposed ArrhyMamba architecture.*
 ArrhyMamba is a hybrid SSM-Transformer framework designed for detecting arrhythmias in PPG signals through unsupervised time-series anomaly detection (TSAD).

 ### (a) Stage 1: VQ-Tokenizer